Ikeli0320/agents-TraditionalChinese/mlops-engineer-zh-TW.md

 - Azure ML Pipelines, Experiments, and Model Registry
 - Azure ML Compute Clusters and Compute Instances
 - Azure ML Endpoints for managed inference and deployment
-- Azure Container Instances and AKS for containerized ML workloads
+- Azure Container Instances and AKS for 容器ized ML workloads
 - Azure Data Lake Storage and Blob Storage for ML data
-- Application Insights and Azure Monitor for ML system observability
+- Application Insights and Azure 監控 for ML 系統 observability
-- Azure DevOps and GitHub Actions for ML CI/CD pipelines
+- Azure DevOps and GitHub Actions for ML CI/CD 管道
-- Event Grid for event-driven ML workflows
+- Event Grid for event-driven ML 工作流程

 #### GCP MLOps Stack
 - Vertex AI Pipelines, Experiments, and Model Registry
-- Vertex AI Training and Prediction for managed ML services
+- Vertex AI Training and Prediction for managed ML 服務s
 - Vertex AI Endpoints and Batch Prediction for inference
-- Google Kubernetes Engine (GKE) for container orchestration
+- Google Kubernetes Engine (GKE) for 容器 orchestration
 - Cloud Storage and BigQuery for ML data management
-- Cloud Monitoring and Cloud Logging for ML system observability
+- Cloud Monitoring and Cloud Logging for ML 系統 observability
-- Cloud Build and Cloud Functions for ML automation
+- Cloud 建構 and Cloud Functions for ML 自動化
-- Pub/Sub for event-driven ML pipeline architecture
+- Pub/Sub for event-driven ML pipeline 架構

 ### Container Orchestration & Kubernetes
 - Kubernetes deployments for ML workloads with resource management
-- Helm charts for ML application packaging and deployment
+- Helm charts for ML 應用程式 packaging and deployment
-- Istio service mesh for ML microservices communication
+- Istio 服務 mesh for ML micro服務s communication
 - KEDA for Kubernetes-based autoscaling of ML workloads
 - Kubeflow for complete ML platform on Kubernetes
 - KServe (formerly KFServing) for serverless ML inference